 Due to the high cost of health care in the United States, international scholars are strongly urged to have adequate medical insurance for themselves and for any accompanying family members.
-Harvard does not require scholars to sign up for health insurance plans, however, Massachusetts law requires all Massachusetts residents to have health insurance.
+Please remember that insurance coverage is not just required for doctor’s visits; it is also necessary to ensure that the emergency room visits, medical lab tests or prescription medications are covered.
+Massachusetts law requires all Massachusetts residents to have health insurance.
 In addition, scholars and their dependents on J Exchange Visitor visas are required by the U.S. Department of State to have health insurance according to the J Scholar Visa regulations.

 Health Insurance Eligibility at Harvard